dbos-inc/dbos-docs/docs/python/programming-guide.md

     return note
 ```

-We add a new function called `sign_guestbook` that uses `requests` to send an HTTP POST request to the guestbook to record a greeting.
+We add a new function called `sign_guestbook` that sends an HTTP POST request to the guestbook to record a greeting.
-Note the [`@DBOS.step`](../python/tutorials/step-tutorial.md) annotation&mdash;we'll come back to it later, as it's critical to how DBOS provides lightweight durable execution.
+Note the [`@DBOS.step`](../python/tutorials/step-tutorial.md) annotation&mdash;we'll come back to it later, as it's critical for durable execution.

 Stop your app with CTRL+C then restart it with `dbos start`.
 Make a few visits to the greeting URL in your browser (http://localhost:8000/greeting/Mike).
 With every new visit, the app should now print first that it has recorded your greeting in the guestbook, then that it has recorded your greeting in the database.